-What problem would you like to fix?
-The Define Phase is the first step of the Lean Six Sigma improvement process.
-In this phase the project team drafts a Project Charter, builds a high-level map of the process and begins to explore the needs of the customers of the process.
-This is a critical phase where the team outlines the project focus for themselves and the leadership of the organization.
+What problem would you like to solve?
+Define is the first Phase of the Lean Six Sigma improvement process.
+In this Phase the project team drafts a Project Charter, builds a high-level map of the process and begins to explore the needs of the customers of the process.
+This is a critical Phase where the team outlines the project focus for themselves and the leadership of the organization.

 Define the Problem by Developing a “Problem Statement”

 Focus on a meaningful but manageable problem that impacts the customer

 Sometimes the hardest part about being a problem-solver is choosing which problem to fix without jumping to a solution.
 Teams usually begin by “fixing what bugs them” but ultimately the best projects focus on improving customer satisfaction.

 Confirm the problem is a priority and will have a substantial impact

 Having established a problem, the team creates a Problem Statement which includes:

 - A Main Process Measure: Use a measure that impacts the customer of the process.
 Customers have two process-related “buckets” of concern: Lead Time and Quality.
 Lead Time reflects the length of time from request to delivery of a product or service.
 Quality can be many things; accuracy, completeness, number of defects, etc. Simply ask: Are you trying to make the process flow faster?
 Or are you trying to make the product or service better?

 - The Severity of the Issue: It’s key to answer the question, “How big is the problem?”
 This could reflect things like the percentage of units with errors or the number of late orders per month.
 It’s important to be specific in order to provide perspective on the issue.
 Severity data may not be available right away which means the team fills in the blanks later during the Measure Phase.

 Confirm resources are available